 Congratulations!
-You’re here because you’ve either already established your own eCommerce business, or because you’ve decided to.
+You’re here because you’ve already established your own eCommerce business or decided to.
 And with all the profits to be made online without the added overhead costs that come with a traditional brick-and-mortar shop, who can blame you?
-But there is one crucial factor that can make or break your budding eCommerce enterprise, and that’s eCommerce inventory management.
+But one crucial factor can make or break your budding eCommerce enterprise, and that’s eCommerce inventory management.

 What is eCommerce inventory management, what are the problems faced in inventory management, and more importantly, what are the solutions?

-Strap in, because you’ve come to the right place to learn all things related to eCommerce inventory management and how to choose from the best eCommerce inventory management software!
+Strap in because you’ve come to the right place to learn everything related to eCommerce inventory management and how to choose from the best eCommerce inventory management software!

-You may be asking yourself at this point, what are the functions of an inventory management system?
-To put it simply, proper inventory management can be the difference between your enterprise being extremely profitable vs extremely costly.
+You may be asking yourself, at this point, what are the functions of an inventory management system?
+Simply put, proper inventory management can be the difference between your enterprise being extremely profitable vs. extremely costly.
 To start, your inventory is your products or goods that you are ready to sell to potential buyers.
 These products are sitting around in your inventory until they are sold.

 Sometimes items expire or have a limited shelf life, so having too much of an item in stock may lead to unexpected costs.
 And while you can’t necessarily predict the future to know how much of which item you’ll be able to sell ahead of time, you can make a few rough guesses (especially if you have data from the last few months of sales to help you make those predictions).

-With the right eCommerce inventory management tools, you’ll be able to really analyze those patterns, as well as see where your business stands in real-time.
-You’ll be able to calculate everything from your current growth rate, your previous year’s sales, to so much more.
+With the right eCommerce inventory management tools, you’ll be able to analyze those patterns and see where your business stands in real time.
+You’ll be able to calculate everything from your current growth rate and your previous year’s sales to much more.

-Similarly important to having an efficient order management system, having the right kind of eCommerce inventory management software is a valuable tool to have in your eCommerce arsenal.
-It will ensure that you won’t produce or order too many products or too little.
-In one case you run the risk of having too many unsold items collecting dust in a warehouse at your expense.
+Similarly important to having an efficient order management system, having the right eCommerce inventory management software is valuable in your eCommerce arsenal.
+It will ensure that you won’t produce or order too many products or too few.
+In one case, you risk having too many unsold items collecting dust in a warehouse at your expense.
 In the other case, a lack of supply means you miss out on orders that could have made you a sweet profit.
 A proper eCommerce inventory management system will help you forecast with pristine accuracy over time.

-So let’s delve deeper into some of the more common eCommerce inventory management challenges, as well as their solutions.
+So let’s delve deeper into some of the more common eCommerce inventory management challenges and their solutions.

 Here are a few examples of challenges that eCommerce business owners face.

-Among one of the most common challenges facing inventory management in eCommerce is a lack of coordination when dealing with multiple channels and warehouses.
-We’re sure you can imagine (if you haven’t experienced it already yourself) the stress that comes from selling your products across multiple channels such as Amazon, eBay, Etsy, and more.
-It can be a nightmare to keep track of the sales and orders that come from each channel and to keep your inventory up to date.
+One of the most common challenges facing inventory management in eCommerce is a lack of coordination when dealing with multiple channels and warehouses.
+We’re sure you can imagine (if you haven’t experienced it already) the stress of selling your products across multiple channels such as Amazon, eBay, Etsy, and more.
+Keeping track of the sales and orders from each channel and keeping your inventory up to date can be a nightmare.

-The same can be said about the multiple warehouses that you may find yourself partnering with as your business expands in line with the growth of the demand for your products.
-Soon you may find yourself overwhelmed keeping track of orders, inventory, and relationships across all the manufacturers, partners, and warehouses spanning different locations that you work with!
+The same can be said about the multiple warehouses you may partner with as your business expands in line with the growth of the demand for your products.
+Soon you may find yourself overwhelmed keeping track of orders, inventory, and relationships across all the manufacturers, partners, and warehouses spanning different locations you work with!

-One of the biggest problems faced in inventory management is not being able to properly forecast how many products to have on hand in your inventory.
+One of the biggest problems in inventory management is not properly forecasting how many products to have in your inventory.

 By overselling and letting customers buy products that aren’t in stock, you risk building a bad reputation among your clients, which is no easy thing to repair.
 Overstock and your goods may take up valuable space in your warehouse, or worse still, expire before they ever get sold, making them cost you a pretty penny instead of making you one.